DevExpress-Examples/spreadsheet-document-api-use-worksheet-table-as-data-source/Readme.md

 In this example, a worksheet containing a table with data is loaded in a [Workbook](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Spreadsheet.Workbook) instance.
 The [Table.GetDataSource](https://docs.devexpress.com/OfficeFileAPI/devexpress.spreadsheet.table.getdatasource.overloads) method returns a data source which is subsequently used to create a report in a RichEditControl.

-To modify worksheet data before they are exposed as data source fields, the application utilizes a custom converter which implements the [IBindingRangeValueConverter](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Spreadsheet.IBindingRangeValueConverter) interface.
+To modify worksheet data before they are exposed as data source fields, the application utilizes a custom converter that implements the [IBindingRangeValueConverter](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Spreadsheet.IBindingRangeValueConverter) interface.
 The **MyPictureProvider** converter finds a picture in a worksheet by its name and returns a picture bitmap instead of a name specified in a worksheet column.
 The custom **MyColumnDetector** object which implements the [IDataSourceColumnTypeDetector](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Spreadsheet.IDataSourceColumnTypeDetector) interface is used to specify column names and types.
 Note that a table required to visualize the data in the **RichEditControl** component is created in code at runtime.